OfficeDev/office-js-docs-pr/docs/design/built-in-button-integration.md

 ---
 title: Integrate built-in Office buttons into custom control groups and tabs
-description: 'Learn how to include built-in Office buttons in your custom command groups and tabs on the Office ribbon.' ms.date: 01/22/2022 ms.localizationpriority: medium
+description: Learn how to include built-in Office buttons in your custom command groups and tabs on the Office ribbon. ms.date: 01/22/2022 ms.localizationpriority: medium
 ---